Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Staking

-The act of bonding tokens (for AXIASolar, DOTs) by putting them up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
-Validators and nominators stake their DOTs in order to secure the network.
+The act of bonding tokens (for AXIASolar, SOLARs) by putting them up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
+Validators and nominators stake their SOLARs in order to secure the network.

 ## State transition function